pricing guides · June 3, 2026 · 6 min read

 A few things that delay orders or cause budget surprises:

 Underspecifying the order.
-Vague specs ("a few 12x12 beams") delay quotes and lead to corrections later.
+Vague specs such as "a few 12x12 beams" delay quotes and lead to corrections later.
 Be specific.

 Not confirming with the engineer.
 Dimensions, lengths, and grades should come from your structural engineer, not be guessed at.
 We can help you understand options, but the engineering call is theirs.